-Great Decisions entered its tenth year at Asbury with four topics in the spring and four topics in the fall.
-The Great Decisions booklet by the Foreign Policy Association prepares the enrolled for each topic on a current issue in international relations and foreign affairs.
-Sessions include a DVD presentation, a guest speaker, and a group discussion of the topic.
+The International Relations Council's Great Decisions has entered its twelfth year at Asbury, with four topics last spring and four topics this fall.
+The Great Decisions booklet, by the Foreign Policy Association, prepares those enrolled for each of the topics, which are on current issues in international relations and foreign affairs.

+Sessions include a DVD presentation, a guest speaker, and a group discussion.
+The four topics for the fall semester and their guest speakers are: